WatkinsDev/magnificent-seven/readme.md

 **Potential Enhancements (reword these to ensure they are baseda round their intention.
 "Quick epic (large story) requirement discussion with product managers could turn these into desired value and not solution**
 - Cover "unhappy path" scenarios with tests and display
 - Internationalisation and accessibility scan
+- Bench and selection when same score is present
 - Display value
 - Highlight where included in team
 - Display actual points